yahoo/state-space-tooling/README.md

 ## Usage

-The command line tools produced in the build process each have their own `--help` options and an associated manual page which is created by `help2man`.
-For example the tool privacy chain database query tool `pct` has `pct --help`.
+The command line tools produced in the build process each have their own `--help` options and an associated documentation.
+These are frequently is maintaned through the use of `help2man`.
+For example the tool privacy chain database query tool `pct` is self-explanatory via `pct --help`.

 ### Database Primary Key Construction